-In his paper Salt Making in New South Wales from 1788 to 1900 Brian Rogers traces early developments in salt making.
-Salt making, most likely using large iron pots heated over wood fires, was in operation at Bennelong Point by 1890.
+In his paper Salt Making in New South Wales from 1788 to 1900 Brian Rogers traces early developments.
+The first salt-making operation, most likely using large iron pots heated over wood fires, was underway at Bennelong Point by 1890.
 Large salt pans were brought from England in 1804 and installed at Newcastle and Rose Bay, the latter continuing in operation until about 1890.
 They relied on a plentiful supply of fuel, which could be wood, coal or, in other locations, oil.
 In these early days, the local product sold for as much as 6 pence a pound; imported salt was sold by the Commissary for tuppence to tuppence halfpenny a pound, but often resold for up to two shillings per lb.

-The first salt making operation using solar evaporation was that of the Blaxland Brothers.
-It continued into the 1880s.
+The first salt-making enterprise to use solar evaporation was that of the Blaxland Brothers.
+Their venture continued into the 1880s.
 However, by the 1840s, the NSW product was facing competition from salt scraped from the surface of lakes on Kangaroo Island.
-As early as 1868, the Adelaide Salt Company was incorporated with an office at the Queen’s Wharf in Port Adelaide and many operations began to harvest salt from lakes on the Yorke Peninsula.
+As early as 1868, the Adelaide Salt Company was incorporated with an office at the Queen’s Wharf in Port Adelaide and many businesses began to harvest salt from lakes on the Yorke Peninsula.
 The industry expanded and for many years South Australia produced most of Australia’s salt, much of which was exported.

 The first large-scale operation to produce salt by solar evaporation of sea water was founded by Richard Cheetham in 1888 in Geelong, Victoria, Australia.
 After initial clearing of land, production commenced in 1894.
 Several operations in South Australia adopted this method in the early 20th century.